stevenlawton/WP-Simple-Newsletter/README.md

 == Frequently Asked Questions ==

-= How do I change the background image for the hero section? = You can change the background image by editing the block settings directly in the Gutenberg editor.
+=How do I change the background image for the hero section?= You can change the background image by editing the block settings directly in the Gutenberg editor.
 Select the "Newsletter Hero Section" block, and then upload a new image or choose one from your media library.

-= Can I customize the text and button colors? =
+=Can I customize the text and button colors?=
 Yes, you can customize the text and button colors within the block settings.
 The block includes color pickers for easy customization.

-= Is the plugin GDPR compliant? =
+=Is the plugin GDPR compliant?=
 The plugin includes an optional checkbox that users must check to agree to receive emails, helping you comply with GDPR and other email marketing laws.

 = Does the plugin protect against spam? =